ironbee/ironbee/clipp/clipp.md

 the number of transactions is at least *n*, the connection is passed on.
 Note that the final connection may have less than *n* transactions, i.e., it will have the remainder.

+If given a distrbution and distrbution parameters, the value of *n* will be chosen at random for each output input.
+Supported distrbutions are:

+- uniform:*min*,*max* --- Uniform distribution from [*min*, *max*].

 Consumers
 ---------